-1.1.3 CO2 diffusion to chloroplasts
+1.1.3 - CO2 diffusion to chloroplasts

 Leaves are covered with a barrier or 'cuticle' on the outer walls of epidermal cells that is impermeable to both water and CO2.
-Accordingly, CO2 used in leaf photosynthesis gains entry via stomata (Figure 1.5), and as CO2 molecules diffuse inwards they encounter an opposite flux of H2O molecules rushing outwards that is three to four orders of magnitude stronger.
+To enable CO2 entry into the leaf for photosynthesis, the epidermis is perforated by pores called stomata (Figure 1.5).
+As CO2 molecules diffuse inwards they encounter an opposite flux of H2O molecules rushing outwards that is three to four orders of magnitude stronger.
+This problem of transpirational water loss is a particular problem for plants in hot, dry climates, such as in most of Australia.
 Leaves control this gas exchange by adjusting the aperture of stomata which can vary within minutes in response to changes in several environmental variables including light, humidity and CO2 concentration (see Chapter 15 for more details).
-Air-spaces inside leaves are effectively saturated with water vapour (equivalent to 100% relative humidity at that leaf temperature) and because air surrounding illuminated leaves is almost universally drier, water molecules diffuse in response to this concentration gradient from leaf to air.
+Air-spaces inside leaves are effectively saturated with water vapour (equivalent to 100% relative humidity at that leaf temperature) and because air surrounding illuminated leaves is almost universally drier, water molecules diffuse outwards down this concentration gradient from leaf to air.

-The diffusion pathway for H2O is usually divided into two parts, namely the boundary layer of still air at the leaf surface and stomatal pores (Figure 1.5).
+The diffusion pathway for H2O out of a leaf is usually divided into two parts, namely the boundary layer of still air at the leaf surface and stomatal pores (Figure 1.5).
 Boundary layer thickness depends on windspeed, leaf dimensions and the presence of surface structures (e.g. hairs in Figure 1.1).
 Positioning of stomata also varies between species.
 Leaves of terrestrial plants always have stomata on their lower (abaxial) surface but many species have stomata on both surfaces, especially if they have high photosynthetic rates and are in sunny locations such as pendulant leaves of eucalypts.
 Adaptations for arid environments include having surface structures like hairs and waxes, which increase the thickness of the boundary layer, and leaf rolling and encryption of stomata by placing them in crevices in the leaf surface.
 While these features restrict water loss, they also impose an increased resistance (decreased conductance) to CO2 uptake.